1958 Giro d'Italia

 The 1958 Giro d'Italia was the 41st running of the Giro d'Italia, one of cycling's Grand Tour races.
 The Giro started in Milan, on 18 May, with a 178 km stage and concluded back in Milan, on 8 June, with a 177 km leg.
 A total of 120 riders from 15 teams entered the 20-stage race, which was won by Italian Ercole Baldini of the Legnano team.
 The second and third places were taken by Belgian Jean Brankart and Luxembourgian Charly Gaul, respectively.

 Teams

 A total of 15 teams were invited to participate in the 1958 Giro d'Italia.
 Each team sent a squad of eight riders, so the Giro began with a peloton of 120 cyclists.
 Out of the 120 riders that started this edition of the Giro d'Italia, a total of 77 riders made it to the finish in Milan.

+The Giro abandoned the idea of having national teams mixed with Italian teams, but instead imposed a rule that each foreign team should include at least four Italian riders.
+The foreign teams were not willing to do this, and considered skipping the Giro, at which point the rule was removed, and all teams were free to select riders however they wanted.

 The 15 teams that took part in the race were: